AhmedAlSaey/Twittler/README.md

 npm start
 ```

+After that, the server withh start on localhost port 300, where you can send HTTP requests to.
+See the API documentation below for more on that.
 Don't worry about setting up the database schema, the code itself initializes it on the first run.

 ## Understanding the code